Kansas City vs Sedona

 Which city has higher STR taxes — Kansas City or Sedona?

 Kansas City charges 7.5% Transient Guest Tax + sales tax, while Sedona charges 13.3%–13.9% combined (varies by county portion — Yavapai vs Coconino).
-Compare the full breakdown in the table above.
+Notably, Sedona benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?